mjhorvath/pov2ldr/README.md

 The "-ldd" flag may not be needed because the program will first try to locate the LDraw path in either the "LDRAWDIR" environmental variable or "ldraw.ini".

+# To do

+1. Rewrite this tool in Python.